slo1958/sl-xj-lib-data/README.md

 - Description of source tree

-About Xojo version: tested with Xojo 2023 on Mac.
+About Xojo version: tested with Xojo 2024 release 1.1 on Mac.